-The Master of Science Degree with an emphasis in exercise science requires students to complete a minimum of 30 hours of academic course work.
+The Master of Science Degree in exercise science requires students to complete a minimum of 30 hours of academic course work.
 The program allows students to elect from two degree-track options:

-- A thesis track includes course work and research experiences that involve completing a thesis in an area related to exercise physiology, kinesiology, motor learning, sports management, and other cognate areas.
+- A thesis track includes course work and research experiences that involve completing a thesis in an area related to exercise physiology and kinesiology.

 A bachelor's degree from an accredited institution of higher education documented on an official transcript from degree granting institution.

 Official Transcripts from all university, college, and post-secondary institutions you attended must be mailed to:

 P.O.
 Box 9218

 (Note: Students who attended and/or graduated from the University of South Alabama are not required to submit a USA transcript.)

 Regular Admission–requires a minimal grade-point-average of 2.75 on a 4.0 scale based on GPA calculated from degree granting institution.

 Provisional Admission–requires a minimal grade-point-average of 2.5 on a 4.0 scale based on GPA calculated from degree granting institution; or 2.75 GPA based on the last 60 semester hours of undergraduate coursework; or a Graduate Record Examination (GRE) Test score or Miller Analogies Test (MAT) score at/or above the 50th percentile.